Phuong-Le/process_sanger_lcm-nf/README.md

 ```

-N.B.
-This pipeline (particularly the sanger_lsf.config) has only be tested on non-malignant colon data (~2,000-9,000 mutations per sample).
-If you have a bigger dataset, it might be neccessary to experiment with different memory settings.
+**N.B.** This pipeline (particularly the configuration in `conf/sanger_lsf.config`) has only be tested on non-malignant colon data (~2,000-9,000 mutations per sample).
+If you have a bigger dataset, you may need to experiment with different resource allocation settings.

 ### All parameters